Last Updated on September 29, 2021 by motologs

 Dzongu is a perfect place for nature enthusiasts, adventure junkies, spiritual minds, solitude seekers, wilderness lovers, and young couples alike.
 It is also a perfect get-away offbeat destination for a family trip.
 Be aware that there will be no tea shops and Maggi soup cafes mushrooming around.
 The only little shop we encountered in Dzongu was near the Lingdem Hot springs.

 - Upper Dzongu and Lower Dzongu altitudes vary between 700m to 6000m

 - November, December, and January are extremely cold but with guaranteed clear views.

 - February, March are comfortable with clear views.

 - May, June, July, August is Rainy Season and should be avoided.

 - September and October are again ideal for Dzongu.

-*Mantam Lake was formed in 2016 after almost 1 Km high and 500m wide mountain face fell down in a massive landslide into the river.
+*Mantam Lake was formed in 2016 after almost 1 km high and 500m wide mountain face fell in a massive landslide into the river.
 This blocked the river and formed a 50m deep lake.
 The scar of the landslide on the mountain is visible from space.
 Eventually, the pressure by the lake burst the mouth and drained all water.
 Now only a sandy-rocky beach remains with river streams flowing over it.
 Massive house-sized boulders still sit around the mouth of Mantam Lake with a friendly reminder of Nature’s supremacy.

 Read along to get the complete Dzongu Travel Guide – Permit, Homestay, and Itinerary.